Register Interest

 Arriving at the station

-When I arrived at the station in the afternoon, I quickly got into my uniform and prepared for my night shift.
+When I arrive at the station in the afternoon, I quickly get into my uniform and prepare for my night shift.
 Being ready for any response or incident is essential.

-I attended the daily briefing with my team where we received updates on ongoing cases and any incidents we may need to respond to.
+I attend the daily briefing with my team where we receive updates on ongoing cases and any incidents we may need to respond to.

 Patrolling the community

-To support achieving Independent Patrol Status (IPS), me and my colleague began patrolling our community, building community engagement and getting ready to respond to any incidents.
+To support achieving Independent Patrol Status (IPS), my colleague and I begin patrolling our community, building community engagement and getting ready to respond to any incidents.

 First responder to an incident

-We were dispatched to a domestic assault incident.
-I arrived to find a young victim with visible injuries.
-The suspect had already left the scene.
+We are dispatched to a domestic assault incident.
+I arrive to find a young victim with visible injuries.
+The suspect has already left the scene.

 De-escalating the situation and victim support

-The victim was incredibly distressed, so I accompanied them in the ambulance to the hospital where I collected a first account of the victim to be used for the case.
+The victim is incredibly distressed, so I accompany them in the ambulance to the hospital where I collect a first account of the victim to be used for the case.

-While I was with the victim, my colleagues located and arrested the suspect.
-I informed the victim of the arrest, which helped calm them, but they remained emotionally distressed.
+While I am with the victim, my colleagues locate and arrest the suspect.
+I inform the victim of the arrest, which helps calm them, but they remain emotionally distressed.

 Referring to support services

-I made sure the victim was referred to the necessary support services, including domestic abuse teams and mental health resources.
-Then, I safely transported them to their family member’s house.
+I make sure the victim is referred to the necessary support services, including domestic abuse teams and mental health resources.
+Then, I safely transport them to their family member’s house.

 Handover and paperwork

-Before finishing the shift, I completed the necessary paperwork and handed over the case to a specialist domestic abuse investigation unit.
+Before finishing the shift, I complete the necessary paperwork and hand over the case to a specialist domestic abuse investigation unit.

 A Day in the Life - Neighbourhood Policing

-After arriving at the station, I started my day by reviewing my objectives and the progress made in previous operations, specifically on tackling ongoing anti-social behaviour (ASB) in my assigned community’s town centre.
+I start my day by reviewing my objectives and the progress made in previous operations, specifically on tackling ongoing anti-social behaviour (ASB) in my assigned community’s town centre.

-I received the news that my assigned community’s town centre was no longer on the ASB hot spot list for the first time ever.
-This was a major milestone, and it was rewarding to know that the hard work from my night patrols had contributed to this achievement.
+I receive the news that my assigned community’s town centre was no longer on the ASB hot spot list for the first time ever.
+This is a major milestone, and it feels rewarding to know that the hard work from my night patrols has contributed to this achievement.

-I attended the monthly town centre meeting as the Police Single Point of Contact (SPOC).
-There, I collaborated with multiple agencies and discussed community concerns to see where I could make a positive impact in my community.
+I attend the monthly town centre meeting as the Police Single Point of Contact (SPOC).
+There, I collaborate with multiple agencies and discuss community concerns to see where I could make a positive impact in my community.

 Patrolling in my community

-During my patrol, I encountered an ongoing neighbour dispute that had been unresolved for weeks.
-I took the time to talk to both sides and really understand what was going on.
-By listening and helping them find common ground, I was able to resolve the issue.
+During my patrol, I encounter an ongoing neighbour dispute that has been unresolved for weeks.
+I take the time to talk to both sides and really understand what was going on.
+By listening and helping them find common ground, I am able to resolve the issue.

-Before finishing my shift, I completed any outstanding paperwork and logged the incidents I dealt with today during my patrol before ensuring all my equipment is properly secured for my next shift.
+Before finishing my shift, I complete any outstanding paperwork and log the incidents I dealt with today during my patrol before ensuring all my equipment is properly secured for my next shift.

 A Day in the Life - Neighbourhood Policing

-I started the day at the station by putting on my uniform and checked if there were any updates before I headed out into the community.
+I start the day by putting on my uniform and check if there are any updates before I head out into the community.

 Once a week, I work in a complex secondary school, building relationships with young people who are at risk of criminal exploitation.
 By being a visible and approachable presence, I gain their trust and provide support where needed.

-I spent the afternoon connecting with local youth workers and community organisations to discuss ongoing concerns around knife crime.
-By sharing insights from my school engagement on a regular basis, we explored ways to support at-risk young people and intervene before they are involved in violence or exploitation.
+I spend the afternoon connecting with local youth workers and community organisations to discuss ongoing concerns around knife crime.
+By sharing insights from my school engagement on a regular basis, we explore ways to support at-risk young people and intervene before they are involved in violence or exploitation.

 Review

-Back at the station, I reviewed my notes and key conversations of the day and updated any relevant reports; ensuring necessary follow-ups could be made to support vulnerable young people.
+Back at the station, I review my notes and key conversations of the day and update any relevant reports; ensuring necessary follow-ups could be made to support vulnerable young people.

-To end the day, I met online with my Performance and Development Coach (PDC) from Police Now to reflect on any recent incidents and discuss any challenges I faced.
-This discussion provided valuable support and guidance for me.
+To end the day, I meet online with my Performance and Development Coach (PDC) from Police Now to reflect on any recent incidents and discuss any challenges I face.
+This discussion provides valuable support and guidance for me.

 A Day in the Life - Academy

-The day began with a briefing to outline the schedule and key objectives of the day.
+The day begins with a briefing to outline the schedule and key objectives of the day.

-This session covered managing large-scale incidents such as protests.
-I learned crowd control tactics, de-escalation strategies, and the legal powers available to maintain public safety while protecting individual rights.
+This session covers managing large-scale incidents such as protests.
+You’ll learn crowd control tactics, de-escalation strategies, and the legal powers available to maintain public safety while protecting individual rights.

-We then focused on the process of taking a suspect into custody.
-We learned about detainee rights, the legal requirements for detention, and how to ensure the welfare of those in custody.
+The focus then shifts to the process of taking a suspect into custody.
+You’ll learn about detainee rights, the legal requirements for detention, and how to ensure the welfare of those in custody.

-In this hands-on session, I practiced arrest procedures in controlled scenarios.
-It was a great opportunity to apply what I had learned, ensuring arrests were carried out lawfully and safely.
+In this hands-on session, you’ll practice arrest procedures in controlled scenarios.
+It is a great opportunity to apply what you’ve learned, ensuring arrests are carried out lawfully and safely.

-After the practical exercises, we worked on writing arrest statements based on the scenarios to refine our skills of accurately recording facts and details under pressure.
+After the practical exercises, you’ll work on writing arrest statements based on the scenarios to refine the skills of accurately recording facts and details under pressure.

-Led by Syndicate Leads – seconded Sergeants and Inspectors from partner forces – this session was a chance to reflect on the day’s learning, where Syndicates shared real policing experiences related to training.
+Led by Syndicate Leads – seconded Sergeants and Inspectors from partner forces – this session is a chance to reflect on the day’s learning, where Syndicate Leads share real policing experiences related to the training.

 What support do i get?